Schlesinger Institute: International Responsa Project (IRP)

-The Institute operates as an International Responsa Project (IRP) through which medical-halachic questions are posed to professionals by various means.
+The Institute operates the International Responsa Project (IRP), through which medical-halakhic questions are posed to professionals by various means.
 Questions regarding medical procedures, ranging from general inquiries to technical ones, are answered by rabbi-doctors at the institute or by a recognized rabbinical authority.

 The Chaim Kahn Library and Information Center

 The Library and Information Center serves as a resource center for Jewish medical ethics in Israel.
-It houses texts of Jewish literature, compendiums of halacha, medical and Jewish journals, and legal texts.
+It houses compendia of halakha, medical and Jewish journals, and Jewish literature and legal texts.

 Computer facilities, a database of Jewish sources, and the library's bibliography are available to the public.
-The information center is named after Mr. Chaim Kahn, the first chairman of the institute.
+The information center is named after Mr. Chaim Kahn, the first chairman of the Institute.

 International conferences

-International conferences organized by the Schlesinger Institute are viewed by rabbis, doctors, and others for lectures on contemporary medical halachic issues.
+International conferences organized by the Schlesinger Institute are attended by rabbis, physicians, and other participants for lectures on contemporary medical halakhic issues.
 Conference proceedings and background materials have been published in both English and Hebrew.